aalhendi/zero2prod/README.md

 ### Install [mold](https://github.com/rui314/mold)

 This project uses `mold` as the linker.
-You may disable this by modifying the `Cargo.toml` file.
+You may disable this by modifying the `.cargo/config.toml` file.
+NOTE(aalhendi): Eventually, Rust will be using `lld` by [default](https://blog.rust-lang.org/2024/05/17/enabling-rust-lld-on-linux.html).
+At that point it might be worth considering removing this dependency in order to streamline the setup time for this project.

 ### Install [cargo-watch](https://crates.io/crates/cargo-watch)